RhubarbPHP/Module.RestApi/docs/model-bound.md

 This is the most simple way to nest a related model, however it means enlarging your resource object even if the data wasn't required.
 Some nested models can be large so you should think carefully before doing this.
-To nest the related model simple include the navigation property in your `getColumns()` function.
+To nest the related model simply include the navigation property in your `getColumns()` function.

 ``` php
 class ContactResource extends ModelRestResource